codeStuffs/kindredApp/README.md

 ## Kindred App

-A personal project for a closed family socail network.
+A personal project for a closed socail network for a family.

 ### Markdown